proxv/jsbundle/README.md

 If you execute a bundle with external dependencies without a DOM (e.g. in node.js), the dependencies will be silently ignored.

+### Mocking / stubbing modules

+In order to make unit testing your modules easier, jsbundle provides a mocking API:

+    module.mock('some-module-name.js', { my: 'mock module.exports object' });
+    var someModule = require('../path/to/some-module-name.js');
+    // test code here
+    module.unmock('some-module-name.js');

+<code>module.mock(moduleIdSubstring, mockExportsObject)</code> takes a string as its first parameter and an arbitrary object as its second parameter.
+After calling <code>module.mock</code>, all <code>require</code> thereafter will return the mockExportsObject if the required module's ID matches the moduleIdSubstring.
+Note that if you specified mangleNames: true, the module ID is a somewhat unpredictable mangled numeric name, so it is not recommended to use module.mock with mangleNames turned on.

+<code>module.unmock(moduleIdSubstring)</code> disables a previous call to <code>module.mock</code>.
+The moduleIdSubstring must match the one from the corresponding <code>module.mock</code> call exactly.

 ### devcdn

     [JSBUNDLE_ENV=<env>] devcdn [port]